Towards Quantum Accelerated Large-scale Topology Optimization: Results

-As discussed in \S\ref{subsec:QI}, the local sub-problems \eqref{eq:multi-cuts-dw-sub} or \eqref{eq:single-cut-dw-sub} can be solved using quantum computing to leverage its advantages in solving BIP problems.
-Thus, in the second-tier validation, we verify the QUBO formulated for the local sub-problems.
-Due to the practical limitations of accessing real quantum hardware, we opted to solve the QUBO in \eqref{eq:multi-cuts-dw-qubo} with the QAOA algorithm, leveraging the simulator provided by cuda-quantum \cite{CUDA-Q}.
-Given the limited number of qubits that can be simulated on a classical computer, we constrained the size of $|\mathcal{D}_i|$ up to 8 for validation purposes.
-Thirty local sub-problems were randomly selected from the case with the discretization resolution of $50\times 200 \times 50$.
-The number of layers in the ansatz was set to $\mathcal{L}= 4$ or $\mathcal{L}= 5$.
-To evaluate accuracy, we compared the QUBO's solution generated by QAOA against that yield by calling the classical optimizer \cite{gurobi} for solving the original local sub-problem.
+Given the limited number of qubits that can be simulated on a classical computer, we constrained the size of $|\mathcal{D}_i|$ up to 8 for validation purposes. \revtwo{Thirty local sub-problems were randomly selected from the case with the discretization resolution of $50\times 200 \times 50$.
+The number of layers in the ansatz was set to $\mathcal{L}= 4$ or $\mathcal{L}= 5$.} To evaluate accuracy, we compared the QUBO's solution generated by QAOA against that yield by calling the classical optimizer \cite{gurobi} for solving the original local sub-problem.
 The accuracy is evaluated by the percentage of agreement between the two solutions across all 30 problems solved, as presented in \Cref{Tab:QAOA}.
 The results show that with a sufficient number of layers in the ansatz, specifically $\mathcal{L}= 5$, our QUBO formulation successfully guides the optimization to the desired solution, thus validating its use for updating design variables in the TO process.

 Finally, we assess the potential quantum speedup.
 As previously mentioned, quantum computing can accelerate the solution of local sub-problems, which is the dominant cost in solving the master problem \eqref{eq:branched_multi-cut} or \eqref{eq:single-cut} via MDW.
 Although we cannot access actual quantum hardware to solve them, we can estimate the computing time and potential quantum speedup.
 The expected computing time on a QPU, when quantum annealers \cite{dwave-documentation} are used to solve the QUBO in \eqref{eq:multi-cuts-dw-qubo}, can be estimated as: